pratik-1/resume/README.md

 # Resume app

-The web app is built in Python and in an auto-deployable state.
+The web-page is built in Python and in an auto-deployable state.